PLP-WebTechnologies/feb-2025-final-project-and-deployment-CaramelF/README.md

-# Final Project and Deployment
+# CSS Layouts and Responsive Design

 ## Objectives

-Build a fully functional web application.
-Apply HTML, CSS, and JavaScript concepts learned.
-Deploy the project using GitHub Pages, Netlify, or Vercel.
+Implement Flexbox and Grid for layout design.
+Make the webpage responsive using media queries.
+Ensure proper alignment and spacing.

 ## Instructions

-Choose one of the following project ideas:
-Blog Website: Implement a multi-page site with navigation.
-Ecommerce Website: Implement a multi-page site with navigation.
+- use Flexbox or CSS Grid.
+- Add a navigation bar and structure the content.
+- Use media queries to adjust layout for mobile, tablet, and desktop.

 >[!NOTE]
 >  - Include at least:
-> - A responsive design.
-> - JavaScript interactivity.
+>  - navigation bar
-> - A deployment link.
+>  - media queries

-## Tasks
+# Tasks

-Create a well-structured HTML5 document.
-Use at least 5 different HTML elements.
-Ensure semantic correctness.

-Good luck and happy coding! 🚀💻
+- Apply Flexbox or Grid for layout.
+- Make the page responsive.
+- Test across different screen sizes.

+Happy Coding! 💻✨